Google Docs Logo

 Google Docs Logo History

-The Google Docs marketplace was born from merging two digital products that previously existed separately.
+The Google Docs marketplace was born from the merger of two previously separate digital products.
 These are Writely and XL2Web.
 The first is from Upstartle, which Google bought in 2006.
 Until 2009, the newly created service was in testing.
-In 2010, the parent company took over DocVerse, which released an application for online collaboration of several users on Microsoft Word documents posted on the Internet.
+In 2010, the parent company acquired DocVerse, which released an application for online collaboration among several users on Microsoft Word documents posted on the Internet.

 In 2012, the Mobile Productivity Pack was included in the text service.
 This became possible after Google acquired the specialized Quickoffice platform.
-The result of this implementation and improvement of the functionality is renaming the Google Documents virtual service to the familiar Google Docs.
+The result of this implementation and improvement to the functionality is the renaming of the Google Docs virtual service to the familiar Google Docs.
 In 2019, an advanced spell checker was introduced to the online word processing platform, thanks to machine translation technology that can detect difficult grammatical errors.

-It is now a powerful tool for real-time collaborative collaboration.
+It is now a powerful tool for real-time collaboration.
 Complemented by other programs from the Google Drive package, it allows multiple users to open and edit documents simultaneously.
 Moreover, the adjustments made are immediately visible to all participants in the editing.
-Edits are automatically saved on the parent server and in the history of changes.
+Edits are automatically saved on the parent server and in the change history.
 You can return to them at any time.
-Each functional moment of service progression is reflected in the history of its visual identity and is realized in the form of a new symbolism.
+Each functional moment of service progression is reflected in the history of its visual identity and realized as new symbolism.
 In total, the brand has five logos.

 What is Google Docs?

 Google Docs is an Internet service and mobile application for collaborative work with various documents (texts, graphics, presentations).
 The program is included in the free package of editors and is available for Web, Android, and iOS.
-The service offers several formats for saving materials and flexible settings for providing online access to them to others.
+The service offers several formats for saving materials and flexible settings for providing others with online access to them.
 The platform has been in existence since 2006.

 2005 – 2007